-The RIDGID® Model 535 Manual Chuck and 535 Auto Chuck Threading Machines are electric motor-driven machines that center and chuck pipe, conduit and bolt stock and rotates it while cutting, reaming and threading operations are performed.
+The RIDGID® Model 1224 Threading Machine is an electric motor-driven machine that centers and chucks pipe, conduit and bolt stock and rotates it while cutting, reaming and threading operations are performed.

-The 535 Auto Chuck has an automatic chuck to grip and center pipe.

 Threading dies are mounted in a variety of available die heads.
 An integral oiling system is provided to flood the work with thread cutting oil during the threading operation.

-With proper optional equipment, RIDGID® Model 535 Manual/535 Auto Threading Machines can be used to thread larger pipe, short or close nipples or for roll grooving.
+With proper optional equipment, the 1224 Threading Machine can be used to thread larger pipe, short or close nipples or for roll grooving.
+The 1224 machine can also be used to cut standard grooves on pipes and to cut or strip the saran and plastic lined pipes.